aghents/lab-website/README.md

 ## Deployment

-Any push to `main` branch will trigger a `preview` GitHub Action to deploy to GitHub Page: https://castlelab.github.io.
+Any push to `main` branch will trigger a `preview` GitHub Action to deploy to GitHub Page.

-Deployment to server can only be triggered manually via GitHub Action [`deploy`](https://github.com/CastleLab/CastleLab.github.io/actions/workflows/deploy.yml).
+Deployment to server can only be triggered manually via GitHub Action [`deploy`]